Cleveridge/cleveridge-ssh-scanner/README.md

 ##Tested
-At this moment the Cleveridge SSH Scanner is only tested in a Linux Kali environment with Python 2.7 installed The Cleveridge SSH Scanner is also successfully tested in combination with Proxychains 3.1 (http://proxychains.sourceforge.net/) and Tor (https://www.torproject.org/) to hide the ip of the user.
+At this moment the Cleveridge SSH Scanner is only tested in a Linux Kali environment with Python 2.7 installed.
+The Cleveridge SSH Scanner is also successfully tested in combination with Proxychains 3.1 (http://proxychains.sourceforge.net/) and Tor (https://www.torproject.org/) to hide the ip of the user.